xeofoundry/xeoIFC/converter/README.md

 # xeoIFC command-line converter

 The xeoIFC converter is a native command-line application (Windows AMD64, Linux ARM64, Linux AMD64) for `.ifc` and `.ifczip` files.
-It writes glTF 2.0 output (`.glb`, `.gltf`, or `.html`) plus xeokit-style metadata and manifest JSON, with cxconverter-compatible configuration and output conventions.
+It writes glTF 2.0 output (`.glb`, `.gltf`), xeokit `.xkt` or a self-contained `.html` viewer, plus xeokit-style metadata and manifest
+JSON, with cxconverter-compatible configuration and output conventions.

 It is one host of the xeoIFC toolkit; see the [repository overview](../README.md) for the browser viewer, the xeokit loader and the native library.